Knowledge base

 Euria can also extract events from a more complex document:

-Euria will explain what it has done (a VCALENDAR code) and what you will need to do (create a new file with the .ics extension containing the code it has generated, and open it on your computer to import it into your usual agenda app or import it into your kSuite calendar):
+Euria will explain what it has done (a VCALENDAR code) and what you will need to do (create a new file with the .ics extension containing the code it has generated, and open it on your computer to import it into your usual calendar app or import it into your kSuite calendar):

 Create a family tree of characters